NSO Pre-Arrival Checklist

 Registration for transfer students is done in consultation with Kieran Bennett, Advising Hub transfer advisor.
 Please contact Kieran directly (kbennett@coloradocollege.edu) to register for your fall courses.
 It is not necessary to complete the Academic Interest Survey.

-Fall semester balances are due September 6, 2024.
+Fall Semester billing statements will be available to view in the online billing portal on August 10th.
+Fall Semester Due Date is September 7th.
 Families must adhere to the fall semester billing due date and/or enroll in the Payment Plan option.
 For more billing and payment plan information, please visit our website.

 Federal Direct Loan Application Process